ADACS-Australia/2023_ASA_ECR_Python_Workshop/_episodes/GroupProject.md

 > Come up with a name for the python module that you'll be developing and write a short problem statement for the project as well as some learning objectives from the above list.
 >
 {: .challenge}

+## Main engine start
+In the remaining time, begin planning and working on your projects.